-Did the Tax Write Off for Margin Interest Survive the TCJA?November 26, 2018
+What is the Tax Write Off for Margin Interest?June 24, 2021

-Can you still deduct margin interest on your tax return?
+Can you deduct margin interest on your tax return?
 Yes!
-Despite sweeping changes under the Tax Cuts and Jobs Act (TCJA) the margin interest tax write-off survived the legislation.
+Here are the details.

 What is margin interest?

 Margin interest is a type of investment interest expense, in other words any amount of interest that is paid on loan proceeds used to purchase investments or securities.
 (Check out our blog, The Investment Interest Expense Deduction) Just like a bank can lend you money if you have equity in your home, a brokerage firm can lend you money against the value of certain stocks, bonds and mutual funds.
 The borrowed money is referred to as a “margin loan”.
 With a margin loan, you can purchase additional securities to meet short term financial needs.

 You can deduct investment interest expense up to the amount of your net taxable investment income.

 To be eligible, you must be an investor who borrows money to buy investments, and receives interest, dividends, capital gains, royalties, or other investment income.
 Also, you must itemize your deductions on schedule A.